Q. What is the deadline to enroll in health insurance coverage for 2017?

 January 31 = the last day to enroll

 During the first two open enrollment periods, Healthcare.gov and most of the state-run exchanges extended the final deadline for enrollment.
 But for 2016 coverage, Healthcare.gov and the majority of the state-run exchanges did not extend enrollment, other than to help people complete enrollments that were begun by midnight on January 31.

 For 2017 coverage, expect that January 31 will be a hard deadline.
 After that, enrollments will only be available for 2017 if you experience a qualifying event.

-2016 penalty for being uninsured
+2017 penalty for being uninsured

-Enrollment now only available with a qualifying event
+After January 31, enrollment only available with a qualifying event

 Special rule for loss of coverage

-So if your plan ended altogether (which is not the same thing as simply being mapped to a modified plan) and renewal was not available, you had 60 days after your coverage ended to enroll in a new plan (this is true anytime a plan ends, even if it happens in the middle of the year).
-For people whose plans terminated on December 31, the special enrollment period continued until February 29.
+If your plan is ending altogether (which is not the same thing as simply being mapped to a modified plan) and renewal is not available, you’ll have 60 days after your coverage ends to enroll in a new plan (this is true anytime a plan ends, even if it happens in the middle of the year, and the special enrollment period also extends for 60 days prior to the loss of coverage).
+If your coverage is terminating on December 31, your special enrollment period will continue until February 29.